-Dutch violinist Emma Rhebergen is a versatile musician, with a great love for chamber music.
-She graduated with her masters’ degree in June 2018 from Maastricht Conservatory, and completed the exam “concertmusicus” with greatest distinction at the Royal Conservatory of Brussels, under the guidance of Yuzuko Horigome.
-Following the beginning of her violin studies at the age of five, she attended the School for Young Talent at the Royal Conservatory in The Hague and studied with Koosje van Haeringen.
+Dutch violinist Emma Rhebergen is a versatile musician, with a special love for chamber music.
+She graduated with her masters’ degree in June 2018 from Maastricht Conservatoire and completed the exam “concertmusicus” with greatest distinction and congratulations of the jury at the Royal Conservatoire of Brussels, under the guidance of Yuzuko Horigome.
+Following the beginning of her violin studies at the age of five, she attended the School for Young Talent at the Royal Conservatoire in The Hague and studied with Koosje van Haeringen.
 She continued her studies in The Hague and obtained her bachelors degree, with special distinction for her “remarkable performance of a Bach sonata”, in the class of Vera Beths.

 She has won first prizes during different national and international competitions including the Princess Christina Competition and the competition of the International Chamber Music Festival in Hoorn.
 In 2016, she was a finalist with her string quartet in the competition “Big Chamber music Prize” in Rotterdam and was twice a semi-finalist of the Violin Competition Oskar Back (2016 and 2018) in the Netherlands.
 With Chekhov trio she won the second prize during the International Music Competition Triomphe de l’art 2018 in Brussels.

-Emma has also vigorously pursued larger ensemble work as a member of various orchestras from a young age, garnering experience as a tutti member, principal leader, and a concertmaster.
+Emma has also vigorously pursued larger ensemble work as a member of various orchestras from a young age, garnering experience as a tutti member, principal, and concertmaster.
 During her studies, she was concertmaster of the National Youth Orchestra of the Netherlands (NJO).
-She is currently a member of the Dutch string orchestra Ciconia Consort, where she is principal of the second violin section, and plays often with the Belgian string orchestra Ataneres ensemble.
+She is currently a member of the Dutch string orchestra Ciconia Consort, where she is principal of the second violin section, and the Belgian string orchestra Ataneres ensemble.
 As a soloist with orchestra, Emma has appeared with concerti and pieces for violin and orchestra of Vivaldi, Bach, Mozart, Schumann, Mendelssohn, Dvorak, Shostakovich and Weill.